Wolayita Zone: Fauna and Flora

 In the Wolaita, the spread of animal species is also diverse.
 Middle-order mammals predominate, with a small population of herbivores and a small number of peripheral species.

-Throughout the year, eucalyptus, pines, acacia, magnolias, fire trees, and giant sycamores coexist alongside fake banana trees (Utta).
+Throughout the year, eucalyptus, pines, acacia, magnolias, fire trees, and giant sycamores coexist alongside fake banana trees (Uuttaa).
 Grass may reach three meters in height towards the conclusion of the wet season.

 The communities are surrounded by enormous fields of grain and, above all, large cotton plantations, which serve as indicators of their wealth.
 Here is the cotton land, where Ethiopian mantles are manufactured, where this plant thrives, which, together with coffee, is the source of Ethiopia's current wealth and will become the country's major export commodity in the near future.

 Maize, wheat, durra, barley, and teff are all grown in the area.
 Many of them may be harvested twice a year.

 All Mediterranean trees produce fruit throughout the year: grapes, apples, pears, peaches, apricots, oranges, tangerines, bananas, papayas, avocados, and so on.